microchip-pic-avr-examples/avr16eb32-bldc-pmsm-motor-control-demo/README.md

 #define MC_MIN_SPEED                    (100)    /* RPM - minimum speed */
 ```

-For Sensored mode, the `MOTOR_HALL_INVERTED` must be set to either `true` or `false` depending on the motor manufacturing.
-If this parameter is set to the wrong value, most probably the motor will enter in a stall condition, or the power consumption will be high.
+For Sensored mode, the `MOTOR_HALL_INVERTED` must be set to either `true` or `false`, depending on the motor manufacturing.
+If this parameter is set to the wrong value, it is probable that the motor will enter a stall condition, or the power consumption will be high.
 For more details see [Sensored Mode](#sensored-mode).

 <br><h4> 3.
 Sinusoidal Sensored </h4></br>